 Eligible participants will be identified by the clinical team at time of diagnosis of acute appendicitis.
-Recruitment will be performed by surgeons and supported by research nurses since our preparatory work, with the National Institute of Health Research Clinical Research Network (NIHR CRN) (Children) Young Person's Advisory Groups (YPAGs), has indicated that parents do not feel it appropriate to be recruited into this trial by anyone other than a surgeon.
-The CRN has also indicated that they do not think it is appropriate for nurses to recruit to this study alone due to the nature of the intervention which will challenge commonly-held beliefs about appendicectomy as best treatment for appendicitis, and the relatively short timeframe necessary for a decision to be made.
-We will utilise members of the clinical team (Specialist Surgical Trainees and Consultants) to recruit patients to the study in conjunction with research nurses.
+Recruitment will be performed by surgeons and supported by research staff since our preparatory work, with the National Institute of Health Research Clinical Research Network (NIHR CRN) (Children) Young Person's Advisory Groups (YPAGs), has indicated that parents do not feel it appropriate to be recruited into this trial by anyone other than a surgeon.
+The CRN has also indicated that they do not think it is appropriate for anyone other than surgeons to recruit to this study alone due to the nature of the intervention which will challenge commonly-held beliefs about appendicectomy as best treatment for appendicitis, and the relatively short timeframe necessary for a decision to be made.
+We will utilise members of the clinical team (Specialist Surgical Trainees and Consultants) to recruit patients to the study in conjunction with other research staff.
 Recruitment capacity will therefore be available 16 hrs per day.
 This provides a realistic approach for a multicentre trial.

-Parents will be approached by a member of the surgical team and a research nurse (when available), who will explain the study to them and invite them to participate.
-Prior to this discussion verbal permission will be taken for the recruitment discussion to be voice recorded, this is discussed in further detail in section 13.3.
+Parents will be approached by a member of the surgical team and a research nurse or other research staff (when available), who will explain the study to them and invite them to participate.
 The CONTRACT 2 study will be explained to parents and children with the aid of age specific information sheets and a short video presentation.
 The patient video will also be made available via a web link to allow parents or guardians, who cannot be in hospital with their children at the time of recruitment, to access the same trial information as the consenting parent or guardian.

-Written consent for inclusion in the clinical trial will be obtained from all families including assent (as opposed to consent) from children age 8 years or older who wish to give it (as suggested by our pre-study PPI work with young people).
+Written consent for inclusion in the clinical trial will be obtained from all families.
+Assent (as opposed to consent) may be obtained from children aged 8 years or older who wish to give it (as suggested by our prestudy PPI work with young people).
 Consent for CONTRACT 2 will be sought only after a full explanation of the study has been given and an information leaflet offered.
-At this time, written consent will also be sought for keeping and including the voice recording of the recruitment conversation in the qualitative analysis for the Communication Sub-study.
-If consent to keep the recording is not provided, then the recording will be deleted.
-Consent for both the Main study and the Communication Sub-Study can be obtained by a member of the surgical team or a qualified and delegated Research Nurse if they have been part of the initial discussion, however the initial discussion regarding study participation should occur with a member of the surgical team.
+Consent for the CONTRACT 2 study can be obtained by a member of the surgical team or a qualified and delegated member of the research team if they have been part of the initial discussion, however the initial discussion regarding study participation should occur with a member of the surgical team.

 We are sensitive to the need for participants and families to be given adequate time to consider the study yet there is also a need for a decision to be made within a short period of time.
 Whilst appendicectomy is not typically a true surgical emergency it is considered an urgent procedure.
 The consent process is therefore 'time-constrained' rather than truly urgent.
-Participants will be made aware of this and we will aim to obtain consent within 4 hours of first discussion of the study.
+Participants will be made aware of this, and we will aim to obtain consent within 4 hours of first discussion of the study.
 To allow for parents to consider their participation in the study for longer and when circumstances permit (for example when the study is first discussed with parents in the evening or overnight, and it is acceptable and appropriate to delay making a decision until the next morning) the absolute maximum time between first discussing the study and obtaining consent will be 18 hours.
 The research process will never impede on provision of safe and effective patient care.